 While the Pura Petitenget temple might not be as famous as some of the other sea temples, it’s a beautiful temple and one of the few glimpses into traditional Balinese culture available in Seminyak.

 Relax by the Pool in the Potato Head Beach Club

 Seminyak doesn’t suffer from a shortage of beachside bars and beach clubs but Potato Head is something special.
 A stunning location with great cocktails – it’s one of the places to see and be seen in the area.

 Dinner at Merah Putih

-Kuta – Best Area to Stay in Bali for Parties and All Nighters
+Kuta – Where to Stay in Bali for Parties and All Nighters

 Located along the south of Bali, Kuta is one of the most developed areas on the island.
 While the streets are packed with restaurants, bars, and nightclubs, Kuta Beach offers sunbathers and surfers more of a chance to relax while overlooking the Indian Ocean.

 I’ll level with you – Kuta is known for its great nightlife but this comes at a cost.
 It is really touristy and crowded and can sometimes feel a bit like every single lad on tour in Bali has decided it’s their own personal playground pit.

 Kuta was the first place I stayed on my first trip to Bali years ago, and even when I was far younger, fresher of face and more willing to party all night, I still fled with my then beau after a week for the relative quiet of Ubud (well, before we had a massive argument and went our separate ways).
 This time hasn’t been any different.

 That said, it really does depend on what you are looking for.
 I know lots of people who love their time in Kuta and others who use it as a well-connected base for exploring the island.